sg16-unicode/sg16-meetings/README.md

     - For some, `std::print()` is a simple tool that enables a better Hello World.
     - For others, it is a high-performance I/O facility.
     - For yet others, it is a way to format bytes.
-  - Tom suggsted that an error handling facility might move us towards more consensus.
+  - Tom suggested that an error handling facility might move us towards more consensus.
   - PBrett noted that something like JeanHeyd's transcoding facilities could provide that.
   - Charlie agreed that integration of a familiar transcoding facility could work.
 - Tom stated that the next telecon will be May 26th and that the agenda will again include